 If your idea of taking care of your finances runs to making sure your rent and credit card bills are paid on time, you might be considered financially illiterate, but don’t worry, you are not alone.
 Millions of Canadians are in the same position and have little to no idea what they should be doing about their finances, let alone where to find helpful personal finance guides that can help them.
+Financial literacy can improve your quality of life through reducing the stress that financial troubles are creating.
 Here are some of our favorite personal finance tips for you to consider:

 Now That You Have a Car

 When you are ready to buy your next car, be sure to use the latest car buying guides (there are several excellent guides online) to learn what you should look for, take the time to do your homework first.
 There are guides that cover every new vehicle on the market including their good and bad points.
 Decide if buying a new or used car is a better choice.
 Make sure you know about your financing options and all costs of ownership such as maintenance, operating costs, and insurance.